 If you used The Solar Nerd calculator, you’ll have an estimate of how many solar panels you need to generate all of your electricity.
-But then the question is: will that number of panels actually fit on your roof?
+But then the question is: will that many panels actually fit on your roof?

 You might know the square footage of your house, but that doesn’t tell you the area of roof that’s available to fit solar panels.
 What you want is a big rectangular area without any shade.
-A south facing roof is usually best, but east or west can also be good.
+A south or west facing roof is usually best, but east can be viable in some cases.

-But hip, gabel, and mansard roofs are designs common on American homes, and they each have a different geometry that changes the amount of usable area.
+But not all rooftops are simple rectangles.
+Hip, gabel, and mansard roofs, for example, are designs common on American homes, and they each have a different geometry that changes the amount of usable area.
 So do features like dormers, ventilation pipes, and chimneys.